training-datalab/training-datalab.com/content/en/authors/ccisternas/_index.md

   url: "https://www.universiteitleiden.nl/en"

 # Short bio (displayed in user profile at end of posts)
 bio: PhD Researcher in the Department of Latin American Studies at the Faculty of Humanities at Leiden University, Netherlands.
-Lecturer at the Faculty of Social Sciences and Arts at the Universidad Mayor, Chile.

 interests:
 - Technocracy